TeamLe-Shop/zordzman-plus-plus/README.md

 ==================
 ![](http://servers.tf:8080/buildStatus/icon?job=zordzman-plus-plus)

-(Note: The above icon may show the incorrect build status due to GitHub cacheing the images.
+(Note: The above icon may show the incorrect build status due to GitHub cacheing the images.)
-The build status is currently "failed" since the builder does not have SDL_Net installed.)

 The best game that ever existed!